sinanugur/MirMachine/README.md

 Output
 ------
-The `miRmachine` main executable will generate GFF annotations (filtered and unfiltered) and some other files.
+The `MirMachine` main executable will generate GFF annotations (filtered and unfiltered) and some other files.
 You will see `results/predictions/` directory which contains:

 `gff/` __All predicted miRNA families.__